2021 Niger floods: 2018

-Flooding in Niger killed 45 lives and impacted an estimated 208,000 people in 2018.
+Flooding in Niger killed 45 lives and affected an estimated 208,000 people in 2018.
 According to the National Crisis Task Force on Natural Disaster Floods, 17,389 dwellings and 7,836 hectares of agricultural land have been devastated, and over 30,000 animals have been lost.

-In July, torrential rains on July 15 triggered floods throughout the country, resulting in the collapse of at least 100 homes.
+On July 15, torrential rains triggered floods throughout the country, resulting in the collapse of at least 100 homes.
 Similar torrential rains struck Nigeria's neighboring state of Katsina, killing at least 44 people, leaving 20 people missing, and damaging 500 houses in the city of Jibia.

-On July 23, at least 13 people were confirmed dead, 13 were injured, and 17,682 people were impacted by flooding around the country.
-The areas of Agadez and Maradi have been impacted the worst.
-The floodwaters wrecked 649 homes, affected over 3,000 households, and killed 24,617 animals and devastated 400 hectares of cropland.
-A cholera outbreak was reported in Maradi the same day.
-According to the Ministry of Public Health, 247 cases of cholera, including four fatalities, have been reported in the department of Madarounfa in the southern Maradi area.
-The most impacted regions are Dan Issa, Gabi, Harounawa, Madeini, Maraka, Niger, and N'Yelwa.
-The cholera outbreak was declared on July 13 following sample analysis conducted in Niamey.
+On July 23, at least 13 people were confirmed dead, 13 were injured, and 17,682 people were affected by the flooding nationwide.
+As per historical records, the areas of Agadez and Maradi remains to have been impacted the worst.
+The floodwaters wrecked 649 homes, affected over 3,000 households, killed 24,617 animals, and devastated 400 hectares of cropland.
+On August 13, the Ministry of Humanitarian Action reported approximately 50,000 homeless persons as a result of the damage or full loss of 3,131 houses.
+On August 28, the Ministry of Humanitarian Affairs stated that 36 people were killed in the floods, and 130,000 people had their homes demolished, animals killed, and lands wrecked.
+On September 30, the National Crisis Task Force on Natural Disaster Floods published a report that 17,389 homes and 7,836 hectares of cultivated land had been destroyed, with over 30,000 animals killed.

-On August 13, The Ministry of Humanitarian Action reported approximately 50,000 homeless persons as a result of the damage or full loss of 3,131 houses.
-Since the first cholera case was found in the Madarounfa area of the Maradi region in early July, a total of 22 people have died, 26,344 livestock have been killed, and 3,900 hectares of land have been ravaged, and the number of individuals afflicted by cholera has risen.
-The Ministry of Public Health reported at least 1,107 cholera cases, including 19 fatalities.
-Sixty-six of the cases were from Maradi, a densely populated town.

-On August 28, the Ministry of Humanitarian Affairs stated that 36 people were killed in the floods, and 130,000 people had their homes demolished, animals murdered, and land wrecked.

-On September 30, the National Crisis Task Force on Natural Disaster Floods stated that 17,389 homes and 7,836 hectares of cultivated land had been destroyed, with over 30,000 animals killed.
 At least 45 people were killed, and 208,000 were injured.